West Pakistan: Domestic affairs

-Position toward East Pakistan

-During West Pakistan's conflict with India, East Pakistan's military government remained silent and did not send any troops to exert pressure on Eastern India.
-West Pakistan accused East Pakistan of not taking any action, and their inaction caused West Pakistani resentment against East Pakistan's government.
-In fact, the Indian Air Force Eastern Air Command attacked East Pakistan's Air Force.
-However, East Pakistan was defended only by the under-strength 14th Infantry Division and sixteen fighter jets; no tanks and no navy were established in East Pakistan.

 Days of disintegration

 The One Unit policy was regarded as a rational administrative reform that would reduce expenditure and eliminate provincial prejudices.
 West Pakistan formed a seemingly homogeneous block, but in reality it comprised marked linguistic and ethnic distinctions.
 The four provinces did not quite fit official definitions of a single nation.

 The Sindhi and Urdu-speaking class in Sindh Province revolted against the One Unit policy.
 The violence spread to Balochistan Province, Khyber-Pakhtunkhwa and Punjab Province.
 The One Unit policy was a failure in West Pakistan, and its survival was seen as improbable.
 However, with the military coup of 1958, trouble loomed for the province when the office of Chief Minister was abolished and the President took over executive powers for West Pakistan.